-- P1 Ensure adequate waste (solid, liquid, hazardous) management procedures (storage, collection, transportation and disposal), in concert with the Fundy Region Solid Waste Commission. - P2 Require that all hazardous materials be used, transported and stored in accordance with applicable provincial and federal legislation and regulations.
+- P1 Ensure adequate waste (solid, liquid, hazardous) management procedures (storage, collection, transportation and disposal), in concert with the Fundy Region Solid Waste Commission or its successor. - P2 Require that all hazardous materials be used, transported and stored in accordance with applicable provincial and federal legislation and regulations.

-- Pr1 Ensure, in collaboration with the Fundy Region Solid Waste Commission, the provision of solid waste collection and encourage efforts to reduce, reuse or recycle appropriate components of the waste stream in accordance with existing programs. - Pr2 Promote and provide ongoing support for the municipal curbside pick-up garabge and recycling serivce in accordance with the financial capacity of the Town.
+- Pr1 Ensure, in collaboration with the Fundy Region Solid Waste Commission or its successor, the provision of solid waste collection and encourage efforts to reduce, reuse or recycle appropriate components of the waste stream in accordance with existing programs. - Pr2 Promote and provide ongoing support for the municipal curbside pick-up garbage and recycling service in accordance with the financial capacity of the Town.